UnbalancedReality/SimpleBlockchain-with-NodeJS/README.md

 5. The LevelDB library stores the block's and transaction information.
 6. A basic private-public wallet is created by using the Elliptic-Curve library, which makes private and public key combinations.
 7. An API is included by using the HTTP service, and the Express and Body-Parser libraries.
 The following commands can be used: blocks, getBlock, getDBBlock, and getWallet.
 The Block command displays all the blocks in the chain. the GetBlock command displays a block with a specific index.
 The getWallet command displays the wallet information.

+---Changelog---

+1.0.1- Added functionality and compatibility for Windows 11.